scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

    }
 ~~~~

-- `signature_algorithm`: Specifies the algorithm to compute the signature.
-- `verification_key_id`: Contains information that is relevant to signing and verifying PCBs and other control-plane messages.
-It includes the following fields (see also the above code block):
-  - `isd_as`: The ISD-AS number of the current AS.
-  - `subject_key_id`: Refers to the certificate that contains the public key needed to verify this PCB's signature.
-  - `trc_base`: Defines the *base* number of the latest Trust Root Configuration (TRC) available to the signer at the time of the signature creation.
-  - `trc_serial`: Defines the *serial* number of the latest TRC available to the signer at the time of the signature creation.

-**Note:** For more information on signing and verifying control plane messages (such as PCBs), see 'Signing and Verifying Control Plane Messages' in {{I-D.dekater-scion-pki}}.
+For more information on signing and verifying control plane messages (such as PCBs), see 'Signing and Verifying Control Plane Messages' in {{I-D.dekater-scion-pki}}.
 For more information on the TRC base and serial number, see 'Trust Root Configuration Specification' in {{I-D.dekater-scion-pki}}.

-- `timestamp`: Defines the signature creation timestamp.
-This field is OPTIONAL.
-- `metadata`: Can be used to include arbitrary per-protocol metadata.
-This field is OPTIONAL.
-- `associated_data_length`: Specifies the length of the data covered by the signature but not included within the header or body.
-This data contains information about preceding AS entries, as described in [](#sign).
-The value of this field is zero if no associated data is covered by the signature.

 ##### AS Entry Signed Body {#ase-sign}